Shreya-arun24/Shreya-arun24/README.md

 ## Projects

 ### AquaVerse
-AquaVerse is a project I'm working on, aiming to revolutionize water conservation with smart AI solutions.
+AquaVerse is a project aiming to revolutionize water conservation,a simple webpage.

 ### Donation Form
 A web page designed for processing donations, featuring dynamic input handling and responsive UI.